-#04/14/16- 02 EARLY CHILDHOOD PROGRAMS Scott Kinney, MASS Matt Lewis, MAEMSP, made a motion to change the designation to ACTION; Pam Birkeland, MACSS, seconded the motion.

-Birkeland, MAC33, seconded the motion.

-Discussion: Matt Lewis stated that even

-though funding may be difficult, the early

-intervention opportunities are important.

-Shelley Andres, MAEMSP, agreed stating

-that MAEMSP would like to receive

-support for programs that are already in

-place or in the planning stage.
-Pam

-Birkeland, MACSS, stated that Montana is

-one of only a few states that does not

-have early education funding.
-Paul

-Furthmyre, MASSP, asked for clarification

-on what happened during the last session

-with the Governor's early childhood

-education bill.
-Rick and Kirk stated that

-privatization with public funds was over-

-shadowing the early childhood education

-funding in both HB 755 and SB 352.
-Paul

-Furthmyre asked if it would be beneficial to designate this as an action item.
-Kirk

-doesn't feel an action designation would

-be harmful as long as the funds are both

-publicly funded and equitably distributed.

-Nick Schumacher, MASS, stated that the

-southeast Montana school districts would

-struggle to add qualified certified staff to

-accommodate new programs.

-1 0

-Matt Lewis stated that SAM's funding

-resolution includes PreK-12 funding, so

-moving this to an action item would

-provide consistency.
-However, MAEMSP

-recognizes that staffing new programs

-could be difficult.
-This could also provide

-more discussion opportunities with higher

-education programs to create PreK

-training in their teacher education

-programs.
-PreK would not be mandated
+#04/14/16-02 EARLY CHILDHOOD PROGRAMS Scott Kinney, MASS Matt Lewis, MAEMSP, made a motion to change the designation to ACTION; Pam Birkeland, MACSS, seconded the motion.
+Discussion: Matt Lewis stated that even though funding may be difficult, the early intervention opportunities are important.
+Shelley Andres, MAEMSP, agreed stating that MAEMSP would like to receive support for programs that are already in place or in the planning stage.
+Pam Birkeland, MACSS, stated that Montana is one of only a few states that does not have early education funding.
+Paul Furthmyre, MASSP, asked for clarification on what happened during the last session with the Governor's early childhood education bill.
+Rick and Kirk stated that privatization with public funds was overshadowing the early childhood education funding in both HB 755 and SB 352.
+Paul Furthmyre asked if it would be beneficial to designate this as an action item.
+Kirk doesn't feel an action designation would be harmful as long as the funds are both publicly funded and equitably distributed.
+Nick Schumacher, MASS, stated that the southeast Montana school districts would struggle to add qualified certified staff to accommodate new programs.
+Matt Lewis stated that SAM's funding resolution includes PreK-12 funding, so moving this to an action item would provide consistency.
+However, MAEMSP recognizes that staffing new programs could be difficult.
+This could also provide more discussion opportunities with higher education programs.
+PreK would not be mandated but would provide opportunities to districts.